xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace.md

    https://github.com/xtuml/models.git
    https://github.com/xtuml/modelsmg.git

-_- Import the projects into your woprkspace
+_- Import the projects into your workspace
-   _- In the Git Repositories perspective select "internal" _- Right Click > Import Projects...
+   _- In the Git Repository Exploring perspective select "internal" _- Right Click > Import Projects...
    _- Select "Import Projects Into Existing Workspace" and then "Next" _- Select all projects (do not select any other options)